-Vasily Vasilievich Kandinsky was born in Moscow December 4, 1866, and four years later he moved with his family to Odessa, Germany.
+Vasily Vasilievich Kandinsky was born in Moscow on December 4, 1866, and four years later he moved with his family to Odessa, Germany.
 Here, besides attending a classical gymnasium (grammar school), he took drawing lessons as well.
 “I remember that drawing and a little bit later painting lifted me out of the reality”, he wrote later.

 At the age of 30, giving up a promising career teaching law and economics, he moved to Monaco, where he attended the Academy of Fine Arts.
-He was not immediately granted admission, and began learning art on his own.
-With the beginning of World War I, he returned to Moscow, but because of his total disagreement with the official theories on art prevailing in the communist city, returned to Germany in 1921.
+He was not immediately granted admission and began learning art on his own.
+At the beginning of World War I, he returned to Moscow, but because of his total disagreement with the official theories on art prevailing in the communist city, returned to Germany in 1921.
 Here, he taught at the Bauhaus school of art and architecture of Weimar until the Nazis closed it in 1933.
 He then moved to France where he lived until his death in 1944.

-With the exhibition consisting of over one-hundred pieces on loan from the Paris’s Pompidou Center, visitors will be able to witness the artist’s chronological transformation.
+With the exhibition consisting of over one-hundred pieces on loan from Paris’s Pompidou Center, visitors will be able to witness the artist’s chronological transformation.
 If you like abstract painting Milan is waiting for you!

 by Nicoletta Paganucci